Unlike some other countries, individuals who live in Spain are always required to file an annual income tax declaration, unless specifically exempted.

-C) In the case of income from investments and capital gains that do not exceed 1.600 euros, always that such income has taxed at source in Spain.
+C) In the case of income from investments and capital gains that do not exceed 1.600 euros, always that such income was taxed at source in Spain.

-D) In the case that imputed income from second homes, untaxed Spanish Treasury Bonds, capital grants from public sources, does not exceed the limit of 1.000 euros.
+D) In the case that imputed income from second homes, untaxed Spanish Treasury Bonds, capital grants from public sources, do not exceed the limit of 1.000 euros.

 E) In no case will an income tax filing be required if income or capital gains from whichever sources do not in total exceed 1.000 euros and capital losses from the disposal of assets do not exceed 500 euros.

 It should also be said that for a foreigner it can be desirable to file an income tax declaration, even if not strictly required because:

 - In the case of having a 5 year temporary TIE or residencia, the zero tax declaration provides useful proof of a) compliance with tax rules and b) presence in Spain for more than 6 months each year.
 To obtain a permanent TIE at the end of the 5 years such proof may be required by the immigration officials.